WeiRui-Wang/Pipeline/README.md

 and python based [dice-on-demand](https://github.com/srujandeshpande/dice-on-demand), both with web interface that can demonstrate the successful deployment.

-Additionally, flame graph generation feature will also be added and demonstrated along within one of the pipeline job specification.
-All previous capability of M1 and M2 were retained and module was expanded from M2 iteration.
+Additionally, [flame graph generation](#f0-flame-graph-feature) will also be added and demonstrated along within one of the pipeline job specification.
+All previous capability of M1 and M2 were retained and module was expanded from M2's iteration of implementations.

 Further adaptation and modification was in place to ensure capability of multi-stage pipeline across deployment process, such that pipeline now supports the building, testing, and deployment for all jobs with categorized steps.